truenas/documentation/content/CORE/GettingStarted/Applications.md

 ---
-title: "Virtualization"
+title: "Applications"
 weight: 50
 ---

 {{< toc >}}

-With the rest of the system configured and data being shared over a network, the final step to consider for first time setup is installing any virtualized solutions.
+With the rest of the system configured and data being shared over a network, the final step to consider for first time setup is installing any application solutions.
-Virtualized means the applications or features added to TrueNAS are created in separate "Jails", "Containers", or "Environments" that are kept separate from the base TrueNAS operating system.
+Applications or features added to TrueNAS are created in separate "Plugins", Jails", or "Virtual Machines" that are kept separate from the base TrueNAS operating system.
-If anything goes wrong or a security vulnerability is exploited in a virtualized environment, TrueNAS remains unaffected.
+If anything goes wrong or a security vulnerability is exploited in one of these application environments, TrueNAS remains unaffected.
 These solutions safely expand TrueNAS' capabilities in a restricted, safeguarded way.

-The primary virtualization method is to install **Plugins**.
+The primary method to install applications is to use **Plugins**.
 These are pre-packaged applications that quickly install in a tailor-made environment.
 Some plugins are supported by iXsystems while others are provided and maintained by the open source community.